rerun-io/rerun/docs/content/concepts/entity-path.md

 ### Path parts

 Each "part" of a path must be a non-empty string.
-Any character is allower, but special characters need to be escaped using `\`.
+Any character is allowed, but special characters need to be escaped using `\`.
 Characters that need NOT be escaped are letters, numbers, and underscore, dash, and dot (`_`, `-`, `.`).
 Any other character should be escaped, including symbols (`\:`, `\$`, …) and whitespace (`\ `, `\n`, `\t`, …).

-You can an arbitrary unicode codepoint into an entity path using `\u{262E}`.
+You can an arbitrary unicode code point into an entity path using `\u{262E}`.

 So for instance, `world/3d/My\ Image.jpg/detection` is a valid path (note the escaped space!).